 The other way is for the home to increase in value.
-This may be due to a rise in values in the general real estate market in your area, and/or improvements you make to the home, such as adding a room or porch, or renovating a kitchen and bathrooms.
+This may be due to a rise in values in your area’s general real estate market, and/or improvements you make to the home, such as adding a room or porch or renovating a kitchen and bathrooms.

 It is important to remember that home value doesn’t always go up.
-Most geographical areas go through cycles, having to do with supply and demand, and the general state of the economy.
+Most geographical areas go through cycles having to do with supply and demand and the general state of the economy.
 During a major financial recession such as in 2008-2009, most homes actually lost value, meaning their owners saw their equity decrease.
-As a result, some homeowners were “under water,” meaning they actually owed more on their mortgages than their homes could be sold for.
+As a result, some homeowners were “underwater,” meaning they owed more on their mortgages than their homes could be sold for.

 Over the long term, though, most real estate tends to increase in value.

 How Can Home Equity Be Extracted and Used?

 Several types of financial products offered by banks and lending institutions permit you to tap into your home equity.
 These loans use your home as collateral and need to be paid back.
 You’ll want to do your research to determine which type of loan is best for you and also take time to compare interest rates and offers, as well as other features of each type of loan, which can vary from lender to lender.

 Here, we offer a brief explanation of three home equity loan products plus two additional ways to access your equity – selling the house and buying a less expensive one or renting.